Barney Bear: Comic books

 Barney Bear began appearing in comic books in 1942.
 Dell Comics licensed various MGM characters, including Barney Bear.
 He appeared in backup stories in Our Gang Comics (1942–49) starting in the first issue; then—from 1949—in Tom and Jerry Comics (later just Tom and Jerry) and its spinoffs.
 From Our Gang #11-36 (1944-1947), Carl Barks took over the writing and drawing of the series.
 Barks regularly teamed Barney up with Benny Burro; later, the obnoxious neighbor Mooseface McElk was also introduced.

 Mooseface was created for Barks by Western Publishing colleague Gil Turner, who wrote and drew the Barney stories for several years after Barks' run ended.
 Later, post-Turner talents introduced other characters, including Barney's nephews Fuzzy and Wuzzy.
-Other artists who've worked on Barney Bear have been Lynn Karp.
+Another artist who worked on Barney Bear was Lynn Karp.

 In 2011, Yoe Books issued a hardback volume collecting Carl Barks' work on the series.